ericssmith/presentations/vtcc9/vtcc9_links.md

 # Going Back to the Future
-#### A little history of programming that helps explain why I like Kotlin, a 21st-century industrial language
+#### A little history of programming to help explain why I like Kotlin, a 21st-century industrial language